prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ConfigMaps is a list of ConfigMaps in the same namespace as the Alertmanager
+<p>configMaps is a list of ConfigMaps in the same namespace as the Alertmanager
 object, which shall be mounted into the Alertmanager Pods.
 Each ConfigMap is added to the StatefulSet definition as a volume named <code>configmap-&lt;configmap-name&gt;</code>.
 The ConfigMaps are mounted into <code>/etc/alertmanager/configmaps/&lt;configmap-name&gt;</code> in the &lsquo;alertmanager&rsquo; container.</p>